nsagark/eks-gbactions-terraform/README.md

 # eks-gbactions-terraform

 This is a sample repository that consists of terraform files which can be used to create eks cluster in Nirmata.
 Before creating the cluster, make sure the cluster type is already created.
-The following variables need to be configured as secrets for these TF files to work
+The following variables need to be configured as secrets in github for these TF files to work

 - AWS_ACCESS_KEY